 William Bradbury, the senior partner, was a printer to his core.
-At the age of 14 he had served a 7 year apprenticeship in Lincoln, Lincolnshire, under the Master Printer John Drury, and had run his own printing offices since 1821.
-So far I have been able to find out very little about Frederick Mullett Evans' early career, but we do know that he was a native Londoner and that he worked for the publishing firm of Hurst, Chance and Co at 65 St Paul's Churchyard, London when Edward Moxon (1801-1858) joined that firm as a Literary Adviser.
+At the age of fourteen he had served a seven year apprenticeship in Lincoln, Lincolnshire, under the master printer John Drury, and had run his own printing offices since 1821.
+Frederick Mullett Evans was a native Londoner.
+After serving an apprenticeship in Bath, Somerset he worked for the publishing firm of Hurst, Chance and Co at 65 St Paul's Churchyard, London when Edward Moxon (1801-1858) joined that firm as a Literary Adviser.
 The two were to become lifelong friends.
-Evans also had a brief partnership in the summer of 1829 with a gentleman named Francis Joyce, who may have been one of the brothers of Felix Joyce, later to become Bradbury and Evans' Chief Accountant.
+Evans also had a brief partnership in the summer of 1829 with a gentleman named Francis Joyce, one of the brothers of Felix Joyce who became Bradbury and Evans' Chief Accountant/Manager.
 In July 1829 the two men, operating under the partnership of 'Joyce and Evans', took over the running of a circulating library on the High Street in Southampton following the retirement of the previous owner due to ill health.
 As well as this substantial library, Joyce and Evans offered the public book-binding facilities, engraving and printing.
 However this venture between Francis Joyce and Frederick Mullett Evans was to be extremely short-lived with their partnership dissolving on 1 September 1829.
 Joyce married the following month and remained in Southampton running the circulating library with his wife for a few years, before declaring bankruptcy and disappearing to France with a lover in 1837!
 Evans meanwhile returned to London, entering in to partnership with William Bradbury a few months later.

 At this early stage in their careers, both Bradbury and Evans lived within a short distance of their work.
 Bradbury, his wife Sarah (nee Price) and their young family moved approximately one mile from their previous residence in the newly built Wingrove Place, Clerkenwell, to 22 Bouverie Street, presumably in order to be at the heart of the business.